kanishkabodaragama/mobile-phone-and-accessory-shop-management-system-183433/web_frontend/SUPABASE_SETUP.md

 # Supabase Setup (Frontend) — Schema Alignment and Verification

-The backend schema has been audited and aligned by automation.
-Use this to verify or re-apply changes if needed.
+The backend schema has been aligned for the POS sale flow (cart, items, totals, invoice).
+Use this guide to verify or re-apply.

 Required environment variables (in web_frontend/.env):
 - REACT_APP_SUPABASE_URL